lgreco/DataStructures/CrossWords/src/README.md

 ## BONUS

-**obtainCues:** a method to ask users to type cues for every word in the puzzle, then save the words and their corresponding cues in a local text file, one pair per line, with word and cue separated by a comma.
+**obtainCues:** a method to ask users to type clues for every word in the puzzle, then save the words and their corresponding cues in a local text file, one pair per line, with word and cue separated by a comma.
 This should be a cumulative file, i.e., a user should be asked for a word definition only if that word is not in the file already.
 Name the file `crosswords_dictionary.txt`.
 Be mindful that the file may not exist the first time you run the program.

 ## Ground rules